By Michael Stewart/@TheTruthNYG

 - David Moa: It’s unclear how much the Giants organization likes Moa as he spent time on the practice squad in 2020.
 Moa would also need to show improvement as training camp unfolds to remain on the team; which will likely be another year on the practice squad.

-- Raymond Johnson III: Johnson was signed during the UDFA phase and from what I’ve read the Giants really like his abilities.
-This will not guarantee him a spot on either the roster or the practice squad as he really needs to step it up to un-seed some of the other defensive linemen who have been with the team last season.
+- Raymond Johnson III: Johnson was signed during the UDFA.
+From what I’ve read the Giants really like his abilities.
+This will not guarantee him a roster spot and he will need to step it up to unseat the veterans.

 - Niko Lalos: Lalos was signed during last season UDFA phase and when he got the call to join the team; he made the most of it with an interception and a fumble recovery.
-However; Lalos will be climbing a very steep hill if he wants to earn a spot on the final roster.
+However; Lalos has a steep hill to climb in 2021.

-The departure of Dalvin Tomlinson remains to been seen as he was a value member of the Giants defensive line since being drafted, however; I believe GM Dave Gettleman assembled quality replacements (Johnson and Shelton) at a fraction of the cost to assume the role of Tomlinson as a premiere run stuffer.
-In years past, the Giants carried either five or six defensive linemen on the final roster, so at this point it’s unclear what that final number will be.
-For now, I’m going with six, but that could certainly change.
+Dalvin Tomlinson was a valuable member of the Giants defensive line since being drafted.
+I believe GM Dave Gettleman assembled quality replacements (Johnson and Shelton) at a fraction of the cost.
+In years past, the Giants carried either five or six D linemen on the final roster, so at this point it’s unclear what that final number will be.